China's Sinopec plans to build Canadian oil refinery

-WINNIPEG, Manitoba, Sept 14 (Reuters) - China’s Sinopec Corp has joined a group planning to build an oil refinery in Alberta, the project’s consultant said, an enterprise that would strengthen demand and prices for the Canadian province’s heavily discounted crude.
+WINNIPEG, Manitoba (Reuters) - China’s Sinopec Corp has joined a group planning to build an oil refinery in Alberta, the project’s consultant said, an enterprise that would strengthen demand and prices for the Canadian province’s heavily discounted crude.

 Sinopec and China Construction will provide the investment and expertise to build the refinery, Stantec said.
 Stantec will seek permits and regulatory approval.